RZID/BE-Hospital/readme.md

 1. Install the PHP Phalcon Framework first.
 That is <b>required</b>.
 For the documentation to install the PHP Phalcon Framework, please open the following link : https://phalcon.io/en-us.

-2. Run the web server and mysql server
+2. Run the `web server` and `MySQL server`.
+It is recommended to use `Apache2` as the web server.
+Because the default `.htaccess` configuration is set for `Apache2`.
+If you want to use another web server, please read the `Phalcon PHP Framework` documentation at: https://docs.phalcon.io/4.0/en/webserver-setup.

 3. Clone this repository with command : `git clone https://github.com/RZID/BE-Hospital.git` in your computer / server.

 4. Import the database that reserved in `/documentation/hospital_db.sql` path.

 5. Change the database configuration in `/config/config.php`.
-On the object with the database key, change it according to your computer / server configuration
+On the object with the database key, change it according to your computer / server configuration.

 6. Test with Postman.
    - Open your Postman app